datopia/pixyll/_drafts/2019-06-03-invariant-intro.md

 as invariants, e.g. energy conservation in physics.
 In case some primitives will be missing, it is as easy to add additional primitives as adding a pure function to the Datopia runtime and whitelisting it.
-Extensions with safe forms of λ-calculus similar to [datafun](https://github.com/rntz/datafun) are possible as well.
+Extensions with safe forms of λ-calculus similar to [Datafun](https://github.com/rntz/datafun) are possible as well.

-# Warmup example
+# Warmup Example

 We start with a simple illustrative example.
 Let us assume we are storing ancestor information, e.g. about family trees.
 To ensure that we really store